Bard Sage Abilities

 - Theatrical Costuming (sage study): a style of dress peculiar to the performance of theatre or opera, to contribute to the fullness of the artistic, visual world that is imaginatively created.

-The activity and skill of making objects, furniture and large-scale structures out of wood.
+Woodworking includes the activity and skill of making objects, furniture and large-scale structures out of wood.
 Includes the dyeing, staining and polishing of veneer and the use of resins as glues and ornamentation.

 - Engines (sage study): a skill in creating large machines, wind and water mills, rolling wagons, chariots, siege engines and religious apparati, for practical use, martial destruction and festive celebration.